 You should clean your security camera lens on each unit at least every three or four months.
 Clean your CCTV cameras more often if they’re exposed to serious weather and you notice problems with the visuals you’re capturing.

 Another tip to consider is to look at the conditions surrounding the CCTV camera as you’re cleaning it.
 Specifically, are there external conditions that could block your visual feed?
 Does shrubbery need to be cut back from summer growth?
 Does the camera angle need to be changed slightly?
-Look at the images produced by each camera to determine: a) If it’s clean; and b) If it’s still producing the right visual you need.
+Look at the images produced by each camera to determine a) If it’s clean; and b) If it’s still producing the right visual you need.

-How to Clean a Surveillance Camera Lens
+How to Clean Security Cameras

 Cleaning a dome camera lens is different from cleaning a box camera.
 Both require careful dusting with a soft brush, an air can, and a microfiber cloth.
 Here’s how to clean the security camera lens on both of these types of installations.